 Small/Mid Cap Value Fund.
-Mimi Morris leads the team that is responsible for the day-to-day management of the Small/Mid Cap Value Fund.
+Mimi Morris and Jeffrey Yanover jointly lead the team that is responsible for the day-to-day management of the Small/Mid Cap Value Fund.

 Mid Cap Value Fund.
-Robert Maina leads the team that is responsible for the day-to-day management of the Mid Cap Value Fund.
+Robert Maina and Kevin M. Chin jointly lead the team that is responsible for the day-to-day management of the Mid Cap Value Fund.